SedriaRenee/SWEN746-GroupFour/README.md

   Criteria III:
     Has an option for the host to write a short description that is no longer than 500 characters.

+Feature 3:
+  One feature of the app will include the ability of a host to organize a cooking workshop.

+  Criteria I:
+    Shows all available event channels where events are being hosted.

+  Criteria II:
+    User can select which events they would want to participate in and register for the events selected.
+Only stopping them if there is an overlap in terms of time.

+  Criteria III:
+    User can see the location and starting time of the event.
+Alongside any tools or ingredients they would need to bring with them.

+Feature 4:
+  One feature of the app will allow a host to create a group for people to join where they will visit restaurants every week.
+This is a specific feature but hosts will be able to create groups based on their preferences as well.
+Users will also be able to join these groups.

+  Criteria I:
+    Host can select which Users and Resturants that coencide with User and Host preferences along with date and time of meeting

+  Criteria II:
+    Host can modify event details, such as the restaurant of choice, members that are attending, along with time and date of the event.

+  Criteria III:
+    User can view the details of an event made by the Host and register for the same event if they have similar interests.
+Users can also tell the Host of any potential allergies they may have.

 ## Architecture and Design